Contents

 Why it exists

-Change two offsetting amounts, or move a credit from one account's history to another, and conserved stays true while the audit trail is now a lie.
-Integrity covers the gap those sum-based checks structurally cannot see.
-It attests that the individual rows are the ones that were actually posted, in the order they were posted.
+Change two offsetting amounts, or move a credit from one account’s history to another, and conserved stays true while the audit trail is now a lie.
+Integrity attests the rows are the ones actually posted, in the order they were posted.

-This matters most for double-entry bookkeeping presented as a system of record.
-The point of an append-only audit trail is that you can replay it, and that value drops to zero if history can be quietly rewritten between the write and the read.
+An append-only audit trail is useful because you can replay it, which only holds if history cannot be quietly rewritten between the write and the read.

 The invariant